machinelearningzuu/mastering-llm-apps/README.md

-# Build LLM Apps with LangChain
+# Build Powerful LLM Apps with LangChain, HayStack and LlamaIndex

-Welcome to Build LLM Apps with LangChain, your gateway to creating powerful applications using Large Language Models (LLMs) powered by LangChain technology.
+Welcome to Build LLM Apps with LangChain, HayStack and LlamaIndex, your gateway to creating powerful applications using Large Language Models (LLMs) powered by LangChain technology.

 ## Overview